moonbuggy/docker-dnsmasq-updater/README.md

 *   `DMU_PASSWORD`    - password for the login name or, if a key is specified, decryption of the key
 *   `DMU_KEY`         - full path to SSH key file
 *   `DMU_REMOTE_FILE` - full path to the hosts file to update on the dnsmasq server
-*   `DMU_REMOTE_CMD`  - remote command to execute to restart/update dnsmasq, defaults to `service restart_dnsmasq`
+*   `DMU_REMOTE_CMD`  - remote command to execute to restart/update dnsmasq,defaults to `service restart_dnsmasq`
 *   `DMU_DELAY`       - delay in seconds before writing remote hosts file, defaults to `10`
 *   `DMU_DEBUG`       - set `True` to enable debug log output
+*   `TZ`		          - set timezone

 ### Setup on dnsmasq server
 If you have an external storage device attached to your router it makes sense to keep the hosts file the updater generates there, to minimize writes to the router's onboard storage.

 As an example, if you're using AsusWRT/Entware you can easily configure the router to include this external file by writing to `/opt/etc/hosts` and adding the following to `/jffs/scripts/hosts.postconf`:

 ```
 # for remote hosts updates